itpp-labs/pos-addons/product_brand/README.rst

 -----------
 * `IT-Projects LLC <https://it-projects.info>`__

-  Not maintained since v.9.0.
+  The module is not maintained since Odoo 9.0.
 Unmaintained, use module from OCA instead.

 Further information
 ===================